monicahbettencourt/blog/content/_index.md

 Welcome to my website.
 I'm Monica, a DevOps Enthusiast currently working as an OR Nurse in the Lisbon District.

-Here I'll share about the technical topics I'm learning and experimenting with such as Linux, Scripting, Containers, Container Orchestration and Cloud Platforms.
+Here I share notes and articles about the technical subjects I'm learning and experimenting with, such as Linux, scripting, containers, container orchestration and cloud platforms.

-Since I am very interested in productivity and efficiency, you will also find posts about note taking, learning and focused work.
+Because I'm very interested in productivity and efficiency, you will also find posts about note-taking, learning strategies, and focused work.

 # Socials